PokeTrails/PokeTrailsDocs/README.md

 - View Pokédex entries with descriptions with Pokémon you have sent to the Professor
 - View shiny Pokémon if you have discovered any
 - Check overall progress of how far the user has filled out the Pokédex
+  - *Note this has been removed from the deployed application, only Pokémon that the user has hatched or donated are shown in the Pokédex*
 - View trainer information easily like player level
+  - *Note this has been removed from the deployed application and cannot be viewed in the Pokédex*

 #### User settings

+*Note this feature has been removed from the deployed application entirely due to time contraints and is replaced by a temporary placeholder page until it is completed.*

 - Customisation options for user engagement and interaction
   - Custom profile icons and trainer sprites which can be unlocked in store